lkmcl37/Chinese-IRSystem/README.md

 # Result Display
 The search results are displayed in the following form:

-     Document ID, TF/IDF score of the keyword in this text
+     Doc ID, TF/IDF score of the keyword in this document

 For example: